Dino-code94/GREEN-DAY-quiz/README.md

 ## Typography

-   - I used the font family called 'cursive': font that emulate handwritingg
+   - I used the font family called - `"Playpen Sans" cursive`, font that emulate handwritingg
    - I uset font size x-large

 ## Colour Scheme

    - `#232224`, used for body background